suvoooo/Machine_Learning/README.md

 ### base of these programs are machine learning codes influenced from Muller's Machine Learning with Python book.
 Later on many extra techniques are implemented.
 *PCA_Muller.py 190818:* Principal component analysis example with breast cancer data-set.
 Detailed description of this code is discussed in [Towards Data Science](https://towardsdatascience.com/dive-into-pca-principal-component-analysis-with-python-43ded13ead21).

 *270918: RidgeandLin.py, LassoandLin.py:* Lasso and Ridge regression examples: From coefficient shrinakge in Ridge to feature selection in Lasso are shown in the code.
-The concepts and discussion of the results are discussed [here](https://towardsdatascience.com/ridge-and-lasso-regression-a-complete-guide-with-python-scikit-learn-e20e34bcbf0b).
+The concepts and discussion of the results are described [here](https://towardsdatascience.com/ridge-and-lasso-regression-a-complete-guide-with-python-scikit-learn-e20e34bcbf0b).

-*081018: bank.csv*, data set of portuguese company selling products to random customer over a phone call.
+*081018: bank.csv*, data set of selling products of a portuguese company to random customers over phone call(s).
 Detailed description are available [here](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing).

 *161018: gender_purchase.csv*, data-set of two columns describing customers buying a product depending on gender.